FAQs

 One Lifeline Plan Per Household

-Lifeline services are limited to one Lifeline phone per household.
+Lifeline services are limited to one monthly discount per household for either wireless or wireline service.

 A “household” is defined as an individual or group of individuals at the same address living together as one economic unit, which is defined as sharing income.
 It is possible to have multiple households in one dwelling, such as financially independent roommates.